Weight Loss Treatment

 2. What can make me not eligible for this treatment?

-Due to data from rodents studies of GLP-1-mediated thyroid C-cell hyperplasia, the use of Semaglutide is contraindicated in people with a personal or family history of medullary thyroid carcinoma and in patients with multiple endocrine neoplasia syndrome type 2.
+Due to data from rodents studies of GLP-1-mediated thyroid C-cell hyperplasia, the use of Semaglutide or Tirzepatide is contraindicated in people with a personal or family history of medullary thyroid carcinoma and in patients with multiple endocrine neoplasia syndrome type 2.

 3. How often do I take the medication?